taseNous/Computer-Aided-Design-of-Systems-E-CAD/README.md

 to create and modify diagrams and layouts including 2D and 3D models.
 ECAD is also known as electronic design automation (EDA).

 It's main features are:
-- Schematic Capture
+- Schematic Capture (create and edit electronic circuit diagrams)
-- PCB Layout
+- PCB Layout (physical layout of printed circuit boards)
-- Simulation and Analysis
+- Simulation and Analysis (tools for simulating the behavior of electronic circuits)
-- Component Libraries
+- Component Libraries (libraries of electronic components with associated data)
-- Design Rule Checking (DRC)
+- Design Rule Checking (DRC) (Ensures that the design adheres to specific rules and constraints)
-- Bill of Materials (BOM) Generation
+- Bill of Materials (BOM) Generation (list of all components required for the design)
-- Manufacturing Outputs
+- Manufacturing Outputs (files necessary for manufacturing the PCB)

--
 <hr>

 Verilog is a hardware description language (HDL) used to model electronic systems.
 It is commonly used for designing and verifying